Program: B.A., Mathematics

 The Four-Year Integrated Mathematics (FYI-Math) teacher credential program is designed for students who are certain about their career choice.
 For admission, students must be eligible for a course in Basic Skills Written Communication and for MATH 150A, and they should see a teacher preparation or credential advisor in the Department of Mathematics.
 Upon entering the program in their freshman year, students are assigned to a cohort and for some courses must enroll in a section designated for that cohort.

 FYI-Math incorporates the requirements for a bachelor’s degree in Mathematics (Secondary Teaching option) with the requirements for General Education and the Preliminary Single Subject Credential in Mathematics.
-Students also will be responsible for passing the Upper Division Writing Proficiency Exam (UDWPE) and the California Basic Educational Skills Test (CBEST).
+Students also will be responsible for passing the California Basic Educational Skills Test (CBEST).
 Students enrolled in FYI-Math follow the schedule and sequence of classes listed below.
 Completion of the FYI-Math program satisfies all GE requirements.

 Year One: First semester (14 units)